blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 and send it to a function which checks if the submitted token is equal to the one set after succesful validation.

-The following .xhtml snippet shows the code used to plase the antiCSRF token inside the page. when the page renders the <cu:antiCSRF/> is an html input tag which carries the antiCSRF token and is been constructed dynamically.
-When the page renders , a new token is generated explicitly and then adds the new value into the session.
-When the User push the commandButton then the input tag CSRF token parameter is compared with the CSRF session parameter.
+The following .xhtml snippet shows the code used to plase the antiCSRF token inside the page. when the page renders, the <cu:antiCSRF/> is created as an html input tag which carries the antiCSRF token that is constructed dynamically.
+While in the process of rendering the page, a new token is generated and then adds the new value into the session.
+When the User is pressing the commandButton then CSRF token parameter comming from the hidden html input tag is compared with the CSRF session parameter.

 */